53kyle/CS-425/Assignments/02/Report.md

 Versions 5 and 6 are both compiled with O3 and march=native.

 ### Baseline (0)
 Without any optimizations, this program takes a LONG time, especially with the final values.
-I belive this is because, for 50000 iterationss, there are between 1 and 7500 digit-wise additions, 1-7500 reverse-copies of vectors (some of which are very large), and 1-7500comparison algorithms to check if a Number object is palindomic.
+I belive this is because, for 50000 iterations, there are 1-7500 digit-wise additions, 1-7500 reverse-copies of vectors (some of which are very large), and 1-7500 comparison algorithms to check if a Number object is palindomic.
 That's a lot of math.

 ### Threaded (1)
 All I did in this version is split the overall work post-reading the file into 10 threads.
 This made a huge difference, with a roughly 8x speedup.